-Spans contain information about a specific code path that has been executed.
-They measure from the start to end of an activity, and they can have a parent/child relationship with other spans.
+Spans contain information about the execution of a specific code path.
+They measure from the start to the end of an activity, and they can have a parent/child relationship with other spans.

-Agents automatically instrument a variety of libraries to capture these spans from within your application.
-In addition, you can use the Agent API for ad hoc instrumentation of specific code paths.
+Agents automatically instrument a variety of libraries to capture these spans from within your application, but you can also use the Agent API for custom instrumentation of specific code paths.

-parent.idattribute that refers to their parent span, or their transaction.
+parent.idattribute that refers to its parent span or transaction.

 stack trace.
 Stack traces consist of stack frames, which represent a function call on the call stack.
 They include attributes like function name, file name and path, line number, etc.